Aliases for ABCB7 Gene

 GeneCards Summary for ABCB7 Gene

 ABCB7 (ATP Binding Cassette Subfamily B Member 7) is a Protein Coding gene.
-Diseases associated with ABCB7 include anemia, sideroblastic, with ataxia and x-linked sideroblastic anemia with ataxia.
-Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with ABCB7 include Anemia, Sideroblastic, With Ataxia and X-Linked Sideroblastic Anemia With Ataxia.
+Among its related pathways are Metabolism and ABC-family proteins mediated transport.
 GO annotations related to this gene include ATPase activity and heme transporter activity.
 An important paralog of this gene is ABCB6.

 UniProtKB/Swiss-Prot for ABCB7 Gene